codurance/site/_posts/2017-11-26-setting-up-intellij-for-rust.md

 ## Done!

-Now you have a rust environment capable of
+Now you have a Rust environment capable of

 * refactoring
 * syntax highlighting